-In late Old English and early Middle English, “master” was also a title prefixed to a man’s surname or first name, initially for men in the gentry and later for men in general.
+In late Old English and early Middle English, “master” was also a title prefixed to a man’s first name or second name, initially for men in the gentry and later for men in general.
 (Before the Conquest, inherited surnames didn’t exist.)

 The earliest example in the OED is from the Exeter Book, a collection of Anglo-Saxon writing at the Exeter Cathedral Library.

 An undated Exeter document, perhaps written in the late 10th or early 11th century, refers to “mestre Odo, & mestre Leowines.”

 The next citation is from The Owl and the Nightingale, a Middle English poem believed written in the late 12th or early 13th century:

 “Maister nichole of guldeforde, / He is wis and war [wary] of worde.”
 (We inserted the bracketed definition.)

 In late Middle English, people began using “Mr.,” an abbreviated version of “master,” as a title “prefixed to the surname or first name of a man without a higher, honorific, or professional title,” according to the OED.

 The abbreviation sometimes appeared with a dot and sometimes without one in the early days.
 Today, it’s dotted in the US and dotless in the UK.

 The first Oxford example is from Letters and Papers of John Shillingford, Mayor of Exeter 1447-50, edited by Stuart Archibald Moore in 1871.
 The citation, dated sometime before 1449, uses “Maister” and “Mr.” as titles: